Falloux Laws: New debates following the May 1849 elections

-Reforms of the Third Republic and after
+Reforms of the Third Republic and afterward

 The Third Republic abrogated or reformed most dispositions of the Falloux Laws.
 The 27 February 1880 law reduced the clergy's representation in educational councils.
-The Ferry Laws established mandatory, free and laic education.
+The Jules Ferry Laws established mandatory, free and laic education.
 The Goblet Law abrogated the first and second section of the Falloux Law.
 In 1904, among increasing voices to repeal entirely the Falloux Law, the Minister Emile Combes prohibited religious congregations from teaching, including in private schools.

 However, Catholics responded by creating "lay private schools", where religious education was maintained, although teaching was done by lay people, and not clergy.

-The Vichy Regime allowed again religious congregations to teach and strongly subsided private Catholic schools.
+Vichy France allowed religious congregations to teach again and strongly subsided private Catholic schools.
 Although these subsidies were interrupted following the Liberation, the Provisional Government of the French Republic (GPRF) did not repeal the teaching authorisation given to congregations.
 The Debré Law of 1959 went further, by having private schools' teachers paid by the state.

-Although the Falloux Laws have formally been repealed since the promulgation of the Education Code in 2000, several of their dispositions have been retained in the Code, and form the main legislative framework for private schools.
+Although the Falloux Laws have formally been repealed since the promulgation of the Education Code in 2000, several of their dispositions have been retained in the Code and form the main legislative framework for private schools.